BjornWilliams/DocsVersaTul/docs/source/mongodb.rst

 Main Components
 ----------------
-1. ``IRepository<TEntity, TKey>`` : Generic Interface for supporting common CRUD operations.
+1. ``IRepository<TEntity, TKey>`` : This is  a generic interface for supporting common CRUD operations.
-2. ``IDataConfiguration<TKey>`` : Generic Interface for Configuration settings.
-TKey is the identity type of the collection.
+2. ``IDataConfiguration<TKey>`` : This is a generic interface for fetching configuration settings. `TKey` represents the identity type of the collection.
 3. ``DataConfiguration<TKey>`` : Default implementation for Data Configuration interface.
 4. ``BaseRepository<TEntity, TMap, TKey>`` : Abstract class providing commong functionality for working with a MongoDB Database.
 5. ``WherePredicate<TEntity>`` : Helper for generating search conditional expressions.